Table of contents

 |Toggle the Measurements display||By pressing the Spacebar, users can toggle measurement information on/off in the 3D view.
 This will display width and height information for the screen as well as the distance of the Ultraleap camera from the screen.|

-It is often desirable to quickly visualize your setup from various angles to better assess the camera’s tracking zone.
-The Ultraleap Camera Position Visualizer includes the following preset camera views to help with this, accessible via hotkeys:
+You can quickly visualize your setup from various angles to assess the camera’s tracking zone.
+The CPV includes the following preset camera views, accessible via hotkeys:

 |Front view: F key||Right view: R key||Left view: L key|